docknetwork/planning/rfc/0000-template.md

+*This document is a written proposal of some future effort.*

+*The italicised items should be deleted or commented out before submission.*

-*If a section has no content, write "None", or delete the section.*
+*If a section has no content, simply write "None", "Unspecified" or "NA".*
-*Style: add double line breaks before and after `# Headers` or code blocks.*
-*Try to be concise.*

-# Summary

-*~One paragraph.*
+Authors: *Name One, Name Two*

-# Background
+# Abstract

-*What previous efforts, if any, have been made to solve this problem?*

 ## Suggested Reading

 *Bulleted list suggested.*

-*If a team member would require certain technical information before reading the rest of this document, link to that information from this section.*
+*If a team member would require additional technical information before reading the rest of this document, link to that information from this section.
+Each item listed here adds to the total reading time for this document.*

+# Background

+*Write an introduction to the topic if helpful.*

 # Motivation

-*What technical problems does it aim to solve?*
+*What technical problems does this RFC aim to solve?*

-# Expected Outcomes
+# Previous Work

-*Mention the outcomes you expect, intentional and unintentional, beneficial and harmful.*
+*What previous efforts, if any, have been made to solve these problems?*
+*Any other related efforts?*

 # Goals

 *Bulleted list suggested.*

-*List of goals.
-Ideally measurable ones.*

 # Non-Goals

-*Bulleted list suggested.*

-*Here is your chance to limit feature creep.
-Here is your chance to limit feature confusion.*
+*Here is a chance to limit feature creep and reduce confusion.*

+# Expected Outcomes

+*Mention the outcomes you expect, intentional and unintentional, beneficial and harmful.*

 # RFC

-*Main body.*
+*Main body.
+Make the plan descriptive enough to encourage productive suggestions.*

 > *"I didn’t have time to write a short letter, so I wrote a long one instead."*
 > *--Mark Twain*

 # Deferred Decisions

 *List the decisions that this RFC explicitly does not make.
-Optionally list potential approaches to decisions.*
+Optionally enumerate potential approaches to the listed desisions.*

+# Other Considerations

+*Discuss approaches you considered (but ultimately decided against).
+This serves as a form of documentation and can also preempt suggestions from reviewers to investigate approaches you’ve already discarded.*

+# Open Questions

+*Use this section to invite specific feedback from reviewers.*

 ---

 *Final Checklist*

-*Would your RFC benefit from some last-minute visuals?*
+- *Would your RFC benefit from some last-minute visuals?*